lake-wg/edhoc/draft-ietf-lake-edhoc.md

 |<- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - +
 |                             message_4                             |
 ~~~~~~~~~~~
 {: #fig-flow title="EDHOC message flow including the optional fourth message.
 The Signature_or_MAC fields represent signature or MAC depending on authentication method.
-The SIGMA construction allows message_2 to include a plain encryption Enc(), whereas message_3 includes an authenticated encryption with additional data AEAD() that MUST NOT be replaced by a plain encryption.
-More details in Section 8.2."}
+The SIGMA construction allows message_2 to include a plain encryption Enc(), whereas message_3 is required to be authenticated encryption AEAD()."}
 {: artwork-align="center"}